 - If your student has always enjoyed giving back and helping others suggest they check into volunteering with the Center for Student Engagement.
 They can learn about local and global issues firsthand, put solutions into practice, make friends with similar interests, get on-the-job training, and give back to Atlanta and world communities.

 - Intramural sports allow your student and their friends to form teams and play competitive sports on a casual level.
 Your student can learn more at the Campus Recreation Center with the Georgia Tech Intramurals staff.

-- Encourage your student to look into job shadowing, volunteering, working, or interning in their career field of choice for the summer.
+- Encourage your student to look into job shadowing, volunteering, working or interning in the career field of choice for the summer.
 It is not too early for your student to look into summer educational opportunities.

 - Summer is a great opportunity for your student to get ahead or take a class that may be a little more challenging.
-Encourage them to look at summer school classes at Georgia Tech or at college campus near home.
+Encourage them to look into summer school classes at Georgia Tech, summer.gatech.edu, or at a college campus near home.

 - Emphasize the wisdom of approaching finals with the attitude of doing the very best they can, and not worrying tediously about what has or has not happened so far in the semester.

 While finals are wrapping up, students are thinking of packing up their room, returning home, and leaving friends and relationships.
 Or perhaps your student is planning to stay in Atlanta to work or study abroad and will miss family members.
 Your student may be concerned that relationships may not survive the summer break.
 Some students are concerned about not being able to maintain their independence while at home.
 Encourage your student through finals and the transition to summer.